-customer engagement at all points of customer interaction.
+A customer loyalty program touches every facet of your business to drive customer engagement at all points of customer interaction.
 This is no small investment both in terms of time and money.
 It’s critical to have buy-in from the entire company, from the top down.
 I often liken a loyalty program to a child; it needs a lot of care and nurturing from the whole family in order to thrive.
+Read our blog on How Content Marketing Can Improve Your SEO Ranking

 But how do you know if your loyalty program is really working, that your investment is delivering true value to your company?
 Traditionally, marketers have shied away from measuring loyalty program ROI regarding it simply as a marketing cost.
 But now, digital loyalty platforms do all of the heavy lifting in terms of reporting so just as we measure cost per leads, click-through-rates etc, we can also measure the ROI on loyalty.